ShadowCatlol/Nexora-Aim-Assist/README.md

 ## Overview

 Nexora is an advanced, GPU-accelerated real-time computer vision and control system designed for high-performance tracking and automation tasks.
-It leverages deep learning, Kalman filtering, and secure runtime encryption to deliver robust object detection, tracking, and automated control—primarily for gaming and research environments.
+It leverages deep learning, Kalman filtering, and secure runtime encryption to deliver robust object detection, tracking, and automated control.
+Primarily for gaming and research environments.

 ---